syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Axis/Types.md

 ### Logarithmic interval

-The logarithmic interval can be customized using the [Interval]() property of the axis.
-A power-based interval is used for the logarithmic axis.
-When the logarithmic base is 10 and the logarithmic interval is 1, then the axis labels are placed at an interval of 10. i.e., 1, 10, 100, 1000, etc. When the logarithmic interval is 2, then the axis labels are placed at an interval of 10<sup>2</sup>. i.e., 1, 100, 1000, etc. The default value of the interval is 1, and it cannot be a decimal number.
+Axis interval can be customized using the [Interval]() property of the axis.
+By default, interval will be calculated based on the minimum and maximum value of the provided data.
+And the default value of the interval is 1.
+The following code example demonstrates the interval customization of the axis.

 {% tabs %}